 Ferrets are one of the cutest pets you can have.
-They are curious, social, and can be trained to use a litter box.
+They are curious and social.
+They are active.
+Moreover, litter training a ferret is completely possible.
 Often compared to a dog because of their love of people and playful personality, they are furry and love to cuddle.
 These mischievous little animals are super fun to watch and have very active lives.
 They sleep most of the day but are ready to party at dawn and in the evening hours.
 Let’s learn the most important basic facts about having a pet ferret.

 Ferrets are members of the Mustela genus, where the weasel is the most well-known species.
 They can grow up to 20 inches long and live for about a decade.
 They were domesticated about 2,500 years ago and used to hunt rabbits by earlier cultures.
 The origin of their name is Latin for “little thief” — the perfect way to describe the curious nature of these amazing animals.

 They have a very fast metabolism, which means they eat several times a day.
 Their strict carnivore diet is high in fats and protein, which results in a beautiful coat that sheds twice a year.
 Ferrets can benefit from grooming but are known to be very clean pets.

 These incredible animals love attention and will play for hours with their toys and owners.
 They can be trained to respond to their names and even perform simple tricks.
 They are incredibly intelligent and will try to explore their surroundings.
 Known as little escape artists, ferrets should be kept in a ferret-proof cage with plenty of space, a hard floor, and a secure door.
 Provide a dark and warm environment for them to sleep, and make sure they spend at least six hours of playtime outside of their cage every day.